Vismayak/worklog/blogs/IL-NRS.md

 To display data, we can use either magic commands or the `st.write()` function.
 The `st.write()` function is a generic function that can display any data type.

 It has support for dataframes, charts and maps.
 It also has widgets for user input.
 The thing is there is a lack of flexibility in the layout but it is amazing for quick charts and stuff.
 I think it is a great tool for Clowder where we can provide support for data from clowder right in the dashboard.
-It hasfeatures like cachin to perform when loading data.
+It has features like caching to perform when loading data.

 ![alt text](image.png)